denolia/aws-udacity/README.md

 ### Udacity course ND9991

-This repo was used for submitting a solution for the final task to the "Infrastructure as Code" course.
+This repo was used for submitting a solution to the final task in the "Infrastructure as Code" course.

 ### Deploy a high-availability web app using CloudFormation
 This folder provides the solution code for the "ND9991 - C2- Infrastructure as Code - Deploy a high-availability web app using CloudFormation" project.
 This folder contains the following files: